 With that in mind, we reached out to our network of course creators who have generated over $100,000 in annual revenue from their online courses.
 Our goal was to identify a proven framework for growing an online course business to 6-figures or more in annual revenue – one that can be applied even if you’re starting from scratch (no list, audience, etc.) or building your business part-time.

-Interesting fact: According to Global Rich List, if you earn $100,000 (USD) in a single year, this immediately places you in the top 0.08% of income earners worldwide.
+Interesting fact: According to Wikipedia, if you earn $100,000 (USD) in a single year, this immediately places you in the top 0.08% of income earners worldwide.
 Not bad!

 5 Myths of Building a Successful Online Course Business

 After asking more than a dozen 6-figure course creators how they built their business, we uncovered several false, yet commonly believed, assumptions about what it takes to build a successful business selling online courses.